NucleusEngineering/play-gemini/README.md

 5. **Run the Mock API (optional):** Navigate to the `mock-play-api` directory and run `go build . && ./mock-play-api`.
 This starts a local server that mocks the Play Store API.
 6. **Run the Main Program:** Navigate to the root directory of this project and run `go run main.go`.
 The program will prompt you for the package name and then fetch, process, and analyze the reviews.

+## Deployment in Google Cloud

+You can deploy both mock and main application by simply invoking `gcloud run deploy`.
+First deploy the mock of play store reviews API, write url down and pass it to the main application via MOCK_URI environment variable.

+For example:
+`gcloud run deploy --set-env-vars "PROJECT_ID=your-project-id" --set-env-vars "MOCK_URI=mock-play-api.somedomain.sometld"`

 ## Usage